 The red color has the biggest number of meanings.
 Not without reason it is equated with the notion beautiful – in the Ukrainian language, the world red (krasnyi) and beautiful (harnyi) became replaceable.
 The red color symbolizes welfare, joy in living, and it means hope for a happy marriage for newlyweds.
 The red Easter egg is the main symbol of resurrection and self-sacrifice.

 Yellow, golden, and orange colors affect people like sun rays and bring happy, joyful mood.
 Easter eggs painted in these colors represent warmth, hope, celestial bodies, and harvest.

-The light blue color stands for sky, air, and health.
+The blue color stands for the sky, air, and health.

 Now you’ve already known the symbolic meaning of colors and it’s time to find out the secrets of how to paint eggs in different colors using natural colorants.

 To paint eggs in red you can use – pomegranate juice, preserved cherries with juice, red onion peel (boiled beforehand).